Mohamed123098/Parallel-and-distribuited-system-project/README.md

 # Marketplace system
-                    In this project, you are going to build a distributed online marketplace system.
-This system must be a desktop application that provides at least the following features to its clients:
+                    In this project, you are going to build a distributed online marketplace <br/>
+system.
+This system must be a desktop application that provides at least<br/>
+the following features to its clients:
 i.
 Create a new account.
 ii.
 Login to his account.